Xibel/laravel-dashboard-youless-tile/README.md

 # Youless Tile

-A tile for Laravel Dashboard that displays statistics from a Youless LS120 Energy Meter.
+A tile for Laravel Dashboard that displays statistics from a Youless LS120 Energy Monitor.
-This tile can be used on the Laravel Dashboard from www.spatie.be.
+This tile can be used on the Laravel Dashboard from [Spatie][link-spatie].

+## Impression

 <img style="max-width:100%; height: auto" src="docs/images/youless_tile.png">

-For more information about this package see my website: https://www.xibel-it.eu/youless-tile-for-laravel-dashboard/
+For more information about this package see my website [Xibel-IT][link-xibel-it].

 ## Install